-Our Seacoast Center Montessori Elementary I (6 through 9) Program is a 328 hour course designed to prepare teachers to work with children from ages 6-9 in Montessori multi-age classrooms.
-The course is conducted in two summer academic sessions with two weekend seminars and 6 online webinars during the academic year.
+Our Seacoast Center Montessori Elementary I (6 through 9) Program is a 328* hour course designed to prepare teachers to work with children from ages 6-9 in Montessori multi-age classrooms.
+The course is conducted with limited residence, monthly webinars and asynchronous lessons during the academic year.
 Students entering in June or July of one year typically complete class sessions at the end of the following July.
 Certification candidates must possess a bachelor’s degree or its equivalent.
 Qualified candidates who complete all course requirements and a practicum equivalent to one academic year (1080 hours) in approved classroom are recommended to the American Montessori Society for the Elementary I Credential.

 History and principles of the Montessori Method with emphasis on the developmental characteristics of the elementary child.

 Curriculum Design and Strategies I

 Preparation of the physical classroom environment for the 6-9 year old child, design of appropriate supplementary materials for the classroom, effective record-keeping systems, and management strategies.